...

 Computers in Education

 November 1991.
-Paper discusses potential educational
+The paper discusses potential educational

 uses of GIs, particularly in the area of environmental studies.
 (Computer

-Software for Environmental Studies, )
+Software for Environmental Studies.)

 Computer Distribution in the Maritimes